Linkedin Tips & Strategies

 3. The Courses Section (A Smart Workaround)

 LinkedIn has reorganized the old "Accomplishments" area, and the "Courses" section has emerged as a solid place to list significant learning experiences.
-While originally intended for formal coursework, it works well because attending a conference is fundamentally an educational activity.

 Use this for: Detailing specific workshops or focused learning tracks you completed at a conference.